Home and Away: recommended refugee and migrant stories from around the world

 When Hitler Stole Pink Rabbit is rightfully a classic.
 On the surface it is a simple story of a refugee journey, told with some humour as Anna struggles with strange languages and customs, temporary lodgings and new friends.
 But there is a much darker undertow and more mature readers will see that resilient, upbeat Anna does not quite grasp the dangers she faces, the desperate distress of her parents or the dreadful fate of the friends they have left behind.

 Kerr’s father Alfred was an influential critic in Weimar Germany and Anna’s experiences are fictionalised versions of Kerr’s own.
-The book and its two sequels were intended by the author to explain her early experiences to her children and make for rewarding reading for eight and up – teenagers and adults should not miss out.
+The book and its two sequels were intended by the author to explain her early experiences of her children and make for rewarding reading for ages 8+ – teenagers and adults should not miss out.
 It can be read as a companion piece to Anne Frank’s Diary of a Young Girl.

 Harper Collins, paperback, £6.99, ISBN 9780007274772